erricrr/reel-fluent/README.md

 ## Railway Deployment

-This project is optimized for Railway deployment with automatic yt-dlp installation.
+This project is optimized for Railway deployment with Railway-compatible YouTube audio extraction (no yt-dlp required).

 ### Quick Deploy